baudren/NoteOrganiser/roadmap.md

 [ ] resizing should change the number of columns/lines for the shelves [ ] Display all tags in this zone
 [x] Create folder
+[x] Display also empty folders (now default behaviour)
-[ ] Display the current folder's name somewhere
+    [ ] add a button to toggle between displaying and not displaying them [ ] Display the current folder's name somewhere

 # Editing